 I have received your letter that informed me that you are going to relocate to my city with your child.
 I am very delighted to learn that and ready to share some relevant information with you in this letter.

-To begin with, you may wonder how our local residential environment is like.
+To begin with, you may wonder what our local residential environment is like.
 From my point of view, this district is the most habitable area that I have ever lived in.
-For example, there are all kinds of facilities in our neighbor, including gyms, supermarkets, bookstores, and movie theaters.
+For example, there are all kinds of facilities in our neighborhood, including gyms, supermarkets, bookstores, and movie theaters.

-Education-wise, there are a variety of schools you can choose from, including an occupational school that specialized in cooking and a prestigious university.
-If your child is more interested in physical education, a school that develops national athletes is also available.
+Education-wise, there are a variety of schools you can choose from, including an occupational school that specializes in cooking and a prestigious university.
+If your child is more interested in physical education, a school that develops national athletes is also available. [it is your FRIEND, so it would be better if you showed you knew more about her child.
+It sounds like you are writing to a distant acquaintance than a friend]

 Among the various types of schools here, I personally would recommend the “Central University”, which is located on the top of the highest hill of this city.

-The reason why I appreciate it is that their educational resources are very comprehensive and balanced.
-In addition, they provide free accommodations.
+The reason why I recommend it is that their educational resources are very comprehensive and balanced.
+In addition, they provide free accommodation.

 I am looking forward to seeing you soon.